Amicus/end-dash/README.md

 update the DOM on model changes.

-EndDash used without Backbone style getting & setting will still interpolate a bound object's attributes into the DOM but wiil not update the DOM on model changes.
+EndDash used without Backbone style getting & setting will still interpolate a bound object's attributes into the DOM but will not update the DOM on model changes.